github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

       *Show/hide code*

    .. literalinclude:: river-crossing-1.ql
-      :lines: 33-43,84
+      :lines: 33-43,90

-We are interested in two particular states, namely the initial state and the goal state.
+We are interested in two particular states, namely the initial state and the goal state, which we have to achieve to solve the puzzle.
 Assuming that all items start on the left shore and end up on the right shore, define ``InitialState`` and ``GoalState`` as subclasses of ``State``.